The Trump Organization has been ordered to pay $1.61 million for tax fraud

 "Our laws in this state need to change in order to capture this type of decade-plus systemic and egregious fraud," he said.

-A spokesperson for the Trump Organization issued a statement describing the prosecution as political and saying the company plans to appeal.
+Kimberly Benza, a spokeswoman for the Trump Organization, issued a statement describing the prosecution as political and saying the company plans to appeal.

 "New York has become the crime and murder capital of the world, yet these politically motivated prosecutors will stop at nothing to get President Trump and continue the never ending witch-hunt which began the day he announced his presidency," the statement read.